-Activity Hazard Potential control measure Activity Chemical use, waste and storage Hazard A chemical or oil spill can: • Damage soil structure • Pollute soil • Pollute waterways • Kill soil biology.
-Potential control measure Ensure trench widths are the minimum required Organise service installations to enable progressive backfilling Trenches dug parallel to the contour should have excavated material placed upslope of the trench and compacted to function as a diversion Trenches dug along the slope should use sandbags across the trench to shorten the slope length.
+Activity Hazard Potential control measure Chemical use, waste and storage A chemical or oil spill can: Damage soil structure Pollute soil Pollute waterways Kill soil biology.
+Ensure trench widths are the minimum required Organise service installations to enable progressive backfilling Trenches dug parallel to the contour should have excavated material placed upslope of the trench and compacted to function as a diversion Trenches dug along the slope should use sandbags across the trench to shorten the slope length.
 Provide cross banks at regular intervals to prevent concentrated water flows along the finished (backfilled) trenchline Ensure plugs, collars or trench stops are installed to control tunnel erosion after backfilling is complete.
-If required, bulk storage areas for fuels, oils and chemicals will be contained within an impervious bund to retain any spills of more than 110% of the volume of the largest container in the bunded area Storage areas will be constructed in accordance with relevant standards Spills will be immediately contained and absorbed with suitable material from a spill kit Spill kits will be located in agreed areas and maintained.
-Workers will be trained in using these kits Contaminated soil will be excavated and disposed of in a suitable manner by a suitably qualified contractor Material Safety Data Sheets (MSDS) for all chemicals stored on-site will be maintained by the Site Safety Officer and made available to site personnel Refuelling or other activities that could result in a spill are undertaken away from watercourses A designated refuelling area and procedures shall be established with drip trays and spill kits Refuelling on-site will require absorptive mats and drip trays.
+If required, bulk storage areas for fuels, oils and chemicals will be contained within an impervious bund to retain any spills of more than 110% of the volume of the largest container in the bunded area Storage areas will be constructed in accordance with relevant standards Spills will be immediately contained and absorbed with suitable material from a spill kit Spills kits will be located in agreed areas and maintained.
+Workers will be trained in using these kits Contaminated soil will be excavated and disposed of in a suitable manner by a suitably qualified contractor Material Safety Data Sheets (MSDS) for all chemicals stored on-site will be maintained by the Site Safety Officer and made available to site personnel Refuelling or other activities that could result in a spill are undertaken away from watercourses and drainage lines A designated refuelling area and procedures shall be established with drip trays and spill kits Refuelling on-site will require absorptive mats and drip trays.
 Establishing construction sites Wrongly established construction sites can: Increase erosion Cause mass movement Decrease soil water holding capacity.
 Construction areas will be established as stabilised hardstand / laydown sites The ground surface will be laid over non-erodible base material such as compacted crushed sandstone, and overlain by durable aggregate Erosion and sediment control measures will be in place as described for the site preparation, undertaking earthworks and stormwater management activities.

-Activity Hazard Potential control measure Site stabilisation and rehabilitation Inexpertly carried out site stabilisation may: • Site stabilisation will be carried out with vegetation, rock armouring, paving, concrete or any other cover that is suitable to the site and protects the ground surface against erosion Cause mass movement The preferred site stabilisation method will be included within the detailed ESCP once final details of the site levent and infrastructure are levent.
-Accelerate all types of erosion of the site layout and infrastructure are known decrease soil water holding capacity Stabilisation methods will be tailored to the location of the site and water now patterns Damage soil structure Hard armouring and use of georabrics may be required on steep batters Damage soil biology.
-Revegetation is often the preferred stabilisation method.
+Activity Hazard Potential control measure Site stabilisation and rehabilitation Inexpertly carried out site stabilisation may: Cause mass movement Accelerate all types of erosion decrease soil water holding capacity Damage soil structure Damage soil biology.
+Site stabilisation will be carried out with vegetation, rock armouring, paving, concrete or any other cover that is suitable to the site and protects the ground surface against erosion The preferred site stabilisation method will be included within the detailed ESCP once final details of the site layout and infrastructure are known Stabilisation methods will be tailored to the location of the site and water flow patterns Hard armouring and use of geofabrics may be required on steep batters Revegetation is often the preferred stabilisation method.
 Annual cover crops may be used to provide temporary cover and sown with the desired mix of perennial species Revegetated sites will be monitored and repaired as required Revegetation details will be provided in the detailed ESCP and CEMP.